-Install the battery cables so the battery cabinet or the system doors cannot pinch them.
+Install the battery cables so they cannot be pinched by the battery cabinet or the system doors.

 External battery cabinet chassis ground (or earth) must be connected to the system's chassis ground (or earth).
 The ground conductor must be insulated.
 If you use conduit, this ground conductor must be routed in the same conduit as the battery conductors.

-Where conductors may be exposed to physical damage, protect conductors in accordance with the National Electrical Code (NEC) or [Canadian Electrical Code
+Where conductors may be exposed to physical damage, protect conductors in accordance with the National Electrical Code (NEC) [Canadian Electrical Code (CEC)].

-(CEC)].